Chinmoy Barma

-Chinmoy Barma (born 7 August 1993) is an Indian filmmaker, also recognized for his academic achievements and dedication to social causes in his films.
+Chinmoy Barma is an Indian filmmaker and visual artist, recognized for his academic achievements and dedication to social causes in his films.

 Early life and education

-Born 7 August 1993, in Nalbari, Barma achieved the 7th rank in the 2010 HSLC (High School Leaving Certificate) examination conducted by the Secondary Education Board of Assam (SEBA).
+Born in Nalbari, Barma achieved the 7th rank in the HSLC (High School Leaving Certificate) examination conducted by the Secondary Education Board of Assam (SEBA).
+He is the son of Anju Baruah Barmah and Maheswar Barmah - a State Award winning teacher.
 He pursued higher education at Cotton College and later completed his engineering degree from Assam Science and Technology University.

 Career

-After finishing his studies, Barma spent a year working in Delhi, where he joined an NGO as a city lead, which focuses on providing support and resources to those in need.
-His advocacy for children's rights garnered widespread recognition, alongside his short films which portray the folklore and culture of his home state of Assam.
+After finishing his studies, Barma spent a year working in Delhi, alongside he joined an NGO as a city lead, which focuses on providing support and resources to those in need.
+His advocacy for children's rights garnered appreciation, alongside his short films which portray the folklore and culture of his home state of Assam.
+Over the years, he has created over nine short films that explore the beliefs and stories of people from the Northeastern part of India, aiming to preserve and share their rich cultural heritage.
+He craft films that enlighten, become catalysts for dialogue and social reflection, and provoke critical thinking.

-Barma additionally creates images of ghosts and other popular legends from Assamese folklore using artificial intelligence, which has gained significant popularity on social media, even receiving worldwide attention.
+In 2023, Barma created images of ghosts and other popular legends from Assamese folklore using artificial intelligence, which gained significant popularity on social media, even receiving worldwide attention.
+Later, he served in the Crime Branch (Assam Police), Home and Political Department of Government of Assam.
+He is currently posted at the Legislative Department, Assam Secretariat, Dispur and volunteers for Robinhood Army.

+He also writes editorials and opinion pieces for leading Assamese and regional newspapers, including The Assam Tribune, Sentinel Assam and G Plus, among others.

+Research papers on Barma's works

+Barma’s work has also attracted academic attention.
+Two research papers analysing his films were published in Drishti: The Sight (Vol. XII, Issue II, November 2023–April 2024), a UGC CARE–listed journal, named “Revisiting Assamese Ghostlore through Films: A Study of Chinmoy Barma’s Ghorapak and Jokhini” and “Exploring the Uncanny in Assamese Folklore”.
+In addition, a paper titled “Rivers and Lores: A Study of Select Myths and Legends of Assam and Bengal” was presented at the Indira Gandhi National Centre for the Arts (IGNCA), New Delhi, during the 5th Nadi Utsav in September 2024.